 Planning for the 2020 return to school has involved unprecedented challenges in every area of K-12 management, not least in student transportation.
-On August 11 a panel of industry experts will gather to discuss the policies, technologies, and operational changes they have put in place as they adapt to these unique circumstances.
+On August 11, a panel of industry experts gathered to discuss the policies, technologies, and operational changes they have put in place as they adapt to these unique circumstances.

-Hosted by Tyler Technologies, the panel will include three innovative district transportation administrators from across the country, as well as the routing manager for a K-12 transportation contractor, who will each provide new angles and perspectives on the crisis and how their state, region, and team have responded.
+Hosted by Tyler Technologies, the panel included three innovative district transportation administrators from across the country, as well as the routing manager for a K-12 transportation contractor, who each provided new angles and perspectives on the crisis and how their state, region, and team have responded.

 - Beth Lapa, Assistant Director, Elgin Area School District U-46, Ill.

 - Steve McElroy, Executive Director of Operations, Columbus City Schools, Ohio

 - Timothy Shannon, Director of Transportation, Twin Rivers USD, Calif.

 - Lesley Davis, Manager of Routing Services, Student Transportation of America

 Below you can read a preview of the panelists’ thoughts on this time of school reopening.